wkumari/draft-wkumari-owe/README.md

    Type  One octet.
 OWE has been assigned Type 1 under the AUTH-SERVERS
       OUI

    Sub-type  One octet.
-Sub-type identified the version of the OWE
+Sub-type identifies the version of the OWE
       protocol.
 Currently only 0 is defined.

-Kumari & George         Expires February 20, 2016               [Page 5]
+Kumari & George         Expires February 21, 2016               [Page 5]

 Internet-Draft              draft-wkumari-owe                August 2015